Cookies help us deliver our services.

 One day when I was a kid, my dad, Lyle VE3LHS (ex VE3DLS) (an SK since November 8, 2016: http://www.benjaminsparkmemorialchapel.ca/ServiceDetails.aspx?snum=132460&fg=0) put a piece of paper on my dresser telling me about the Metro Amateur Radio Club's classes.
 I had always wanted my ticket but the time was never right.
 I remember the first day of class and how shocking it was that they wanted $20 for a class.
 I was devastated but my dad, of course, picked up the tab. $20 was a lot of money for a little kid back then.
 I got my ticket and one year later, my Advanced with all of the endorsements between, 10M, SSTV, etc.

-My station is set up for satellite, phone, cw, psk, sstv, packet, vhf/uhf, hf, Clover, and so forth and I try to use all those modes.
+My station is set up for satellite, phone, cw, ft8, psk, sstv, packet, vhf/uhf, hf, and so forth and I used all those modes and go back to some of them from time to time.
 (I am a big cw freak so am often found there!)
-You can find me on the air around 14.180 and 7.185 or on the low edge of the CW portion of the bands.
-I will QSO with anyone.
 I have also done some paper-chasing such as the DXCC, WAS Triple Play, WAS Endorsements (such as SSTV, PSK125, etc.), CW Qualifying Runs, Field Day participation, RTTY and Digital contesting and Canada Day, my personal favorite - since I got to spend so much time with my daughter as she logs and operates throughout.
-(Too bad about that college thing, though!)
+(Too bad about that college thing several years ago and working full time, though!)

 Ham radio is my escape from my professional life.
 For info on that part of who I am, go to this link www.bethmiriam.org.